franciscave/test/pandoc-test.md

 }

-<a name="Notes"></a>1.
+<a name="Notes1"></a>1.
 Throughout the term ‘HTTPS protocol’ is to be interpreted as a
     secure internet protocol that is implemented either at the application layer (i.e. HTTPS) or at the transport layer (e.g.
     SSL/TLS).

-2. In the third column “M” means mandatory and “D” means dependent upon the business or message context.
+<a name="Notes2"></a>2.
+In the third column “M” means mandatory and “D” means dependent upon
+    the business or message context.

-3. An ‘R’ in the right-most column means that the element is repeatable.
+<a name="Notes3"></a>3.
+An ‘R’ in the right-most column means that the element is
+    repeatable.